 - Develop original, evidence-based arguments about the history of European integration

 - Apply knowledge of integration history to contemporary debates about the EU

 - Online lectures

 - Guest speaker's talks (in class or in distance)

 - Individual assignments

 Lectures are designed to engage students on the course topics and to help them summarize and understand the content of the advanced course readings.
-Guest lectures serve the purpose of introducing students to aspects of contemporary European history not directly discussed in the course readings but which enrich our understanding of the course material.
+Guest lectures give students the opportunity to learn from scholars with particular areas of expertise relating to contemporary Europe and enrich a collective understanding of course material.

 Teaching materials will be provided on the course syllabus.